tatut/koukku/README.md

 Contains a macro based hiccup style rendering.

-*WARNING* This is alpha/toy quality currently, for a mature and battle tested React wrapper please use Reagent.
+**WARNING** This is very young library, for a mature and battle tested React wrapper please use Reagent.

+Quick start: see examples/todomvc

 # API